-

 This post is also available in: Deutsch

-Lists and Tables are not enough for creative work?
-We offer a more flexible view.
+This view is especially useful for brainstorming, strategic planning, and knowledge mapping, offering an intuitive way to think through concepts and structure workflows collaboratively.
 A Mind Map view is a graphical representation of the relations between cards.
 The most visual and individual way of planning and task arrangement.

 Example: The Green Week space with cards presented in the Mind Map view.